 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-Retirement Wealth Advisors is a fee-only investment management and financial planning firm that’s headquartered in Grand Rapids, Mich., with an additional office in Costa Mesa, Calif., and affiliated advisors around the country.
-The firm has 223 advisors on staff overseeing more than $2 billion in assets under management (AUM).
+Retirement Wealth Advisors is a fee-only investment management and financial planning firm headquartered in Grand Rapids, Michigan.
 As its name suggests, Retirement Wealth Advisors primarily serves individuals focused on retirement.
+As the firm has a relatively low minimum investment requirement of $25,000, most clients are non-high net worth individuals.

 |Minimum investment: $25,000|

 |Fee structure: A percentage of AUM, hourly charges, fixed fees|